zplizzi/zplizzi.github.io/pages/rl.md

 ## Introduction

-TODO:

-- add a section that describes all the formalization used
-- add links to papers
-- make sure math symbols are consistent
-- go through todos
-- figure out how to structure
-- write an overview/intro section
-- add hats over all estimators

-Updated comparison between various RL methods:
+This page contains the notes I've taken while learning about Reinforcement Learning (RL).
+It was written primarily to help me keep track of and make sense of what I was learning.
+When learning a new area of any scientific discipline, I don't try to understand any given paper in isolation.
+Most papers are 80% existing work and 20% of a new idea.
+Instead, I focus on figuring out exactly what the key new insight was (the 20%), and figure out where they pulled the 80% from.
+Then I go read those papers, and follow the same policy recursively.

+So, my paper notes are aimed mostly at figuring out exactly what the key insight of a given paper is, and what previous papers it built on.
+For RL, there are two main lines of research - action-value methods (eg Q learning) and policy gradient methods (eg REINFORCE, PPO).
+For each of these lines, I've started from the basics - in action-value methods, it's a classical understanding of the method in a tabular case, and in policy-gradient methods it's the policy gradient theorem.
+From there I try to understand the sequence of key ideas building on each other which eventually results in a good, well-grounded understanding of any given method of interest.

+There's a lot of seemingly really important papers that I haven't yet had time to study - especially papers unifying action-value methods with policy-gradient methods, like soft actor-critic.
+I hope to add those here at some point.

+This definitely isn't meant to be an "introduction to reinforcement learning" resource.
+For that I'd suggest [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html) by Sutton and Barto, which I will cite regularly.

+OpenAI's [Spinning Up](https://spinningup.openai.com/en/latest/index.html) is also an excellent resource for learning about all of this, especially the modern methods not covered in Sutton and Barto.
+I found the section on "key papers" to be most useful, and the majority of the papers here are from that list.
+However, it didn't include notes or even comments on most of the papers, so I think this page will be useful to someone looking to gain a better overview of current research without having to read each paper in detail.

+### Comparison of approaches

+There's a couple of different ways we can organize methods in RL.

+- We can compare on-policy methods and off-policy methods.
+This refers to whether training happens on samples collected while running the same policy that you're training (on-policy), or if samples come from some other policy (an older version of the trained policy, or random gameplay, or a human demonstrator, etc)(off-policy).
+In general, any off-policy algorithm can handle on-policy data, but an on-policy algorithm can't handle off-policy data.
+- We can compare policy gradient and action-value methods.
+This refers to the way the algorithm works.
+Action-value methods are based around estimating the value (expected return) of a state, or a state-action pair.
+A policy is then derived from this value function.
+Policy gradient methods focus on learning the policy directly.

+Although there are exceptions to every rule, we can try to draw some general comparisons between the different approaches:

+#### Off-policy vs on-policy

 - off-policy:
-    - has a major advantage in sample complexity, because they can re-visit past experience in training.
+    - Has an advantage in sample complexity, because they can re-visit past experience in training.
-    - worse theoretical convergence guarantees, especially when combined with function approximation. see "deadly triad" in textbook.
+    - Has worse theoretical convergence guarantees, especially when combined with function approximation.
+This is referred to as the "deadly triad" and explained in detail in Sutton and Barto (11.3).
-    - the Q function can only be learned off-policy trivially in small discrete action space - but in that situation, it can be learned rather effectively
+    - The primary approach, Q-learning, only works in small, discrete action spaces - but it these environments, it works really well.
-    - in general, works increasingly poorly as behavior policy and training policy are more different. if importance ratio is large or small, there's a lot of variance in updates, and the "deadly triad" examples especially come into play
+    - In general, off-policy methods work increasingly poorly as the behavior policy and the training policy are increasingly different.
 - on-policy:
-    - major disadvantage in sample complexity, because they must collect new samples for every gradient step
+    - Has a disadvantage in sample complexity, because they must collect new samples for every gradient step.
-    - better theoretical convergence guarantees
+    - Has better theoretical convergence guarantees, and works more stably in practice.

-    - Q-learning doesn't work in large/continuous spaces, and q-learning is the strongest off-policy algorithm.
+#### Action-value vs policy gradient methods

 - value function methods
-    - can be on (eg TD) or off-policy (eg q-learning)
+    - Can be on (eg TD) or off-policy (eg q-learning)
-    - significantly well-studied and well-developed in the tabular case
+    - Significantly well-studied and well-developed in the tabular case (most of Sutton and Barto focuses on this)
-    - works best in smaller, discrete action spaces
+    - Works best in smaller, discrete action spaces.
-        - discretizing continuous actions spaces meets the curse of dimensionality - if we have k divisions per dimension and n dimensions, we have n^k actions.
+        - Attempting to discretize a continuous actions spaces meets the curse of dimensionality - if we have k divisions per dimension and n dimensions, we have n^k actions.
-    - naturally learns deterministic policies, which are exploitable by an adversary
+    - Naturally learns deterministic policies, which are exploitable by an adversary.
 - policy gradient methods
-    - traditionally on-policy, although it seems like there are off-policy extensions, eg DPG
+    - Traditionally on-policy, although there are off-policy extensions, eg DPG.
-    - stronger convergence guarantees in the on-policy setting
+    - Has stronger convergence guarantees in the on-policy setting.
-    - handles large and/or continuous action spaces easily
+    - Handles large and/or continuous action spaces easily.
-    - able to learn stochastic policies naturally
-        - typically softmax for discrete space, and diagonal gaussian for continuous

-Overview of core methods in RL

-- The main distinction is the policy gradient (eg PPO) vs Q learning (DQN and successors).
-- There's a whole section of methods that aim to bring them together somewhat
-    - deterministic policy gradients train a continuous Q network and train the policy by ascending the gradient of the Q function.
-        - but seem to be hard to get working (not sure)
-    - entropy-regularized policy gradients (eg SAC) seem super interesting. there's all sorts of ways to go with this that I haven't fully explored, eg PCL
-- there's the idea of "distributional" networks which instead of learning a Q function (which learns the expected value of a state/action pair), attempts to learn the actual distribution of rewards from a state action pair. the idea being an expected value can lose a lot of important information.

-Conclusions:

-- if you don't care that much about sample efficiency, it seems like PPO may still be the goto method.
+    - Naturally learns stochastic policies, which are robust to adversial settings

+### Notation

+I'll try to use somewhat consistent notation throughout:

+- We are dealing with a Markov decision process, where an interaction with the environment at time $t$ yields:
+    - $S_t$, the state of the environment at time t.
+May be partially observed.
+    - $A_t$, the action taken after observing $S_t$
+    - $R_t$, the rewards received after taking $A_t$
+    - $S_{t+1}$, the next state of the environment.
+- We have a (learned) policy $\pi(a|S_t)$ which represents the probability distribution over actions selected by the policy.
+- The expected discounted reward $\eta(\pi)$ is the expected reward of an episode (with given distribution over start states) under the policy $\pi$
+- $V_\pi(s)$ is the value function, the expected reward under policy $\pi$ from a given state
+- $Q_\pi(s, a)$ is the state-action value function, the expected reward under policy $\pi$ from a given state and action
+- $A_\pi(s, a) = Q_\pi(s, a) - V_\pi(s)$ is the advantage function

 ## Action-value methods